beefowler/Eukaryote_Procedures/README.md

 *Figure 2*
 Note: Figure 2 describes climatologies for Synechococcus and Picoeukaryotes in terms of concentration, division rate, and estimates of Primary Productivity.
 Data_Fig2.mat includes the values for each day of the time series that are necessary for generating these climatologies.
 If only interested in the Climatological values, just take the averages of these matrices, e.g. plot(nanmean(daily_euk_conc')).
 The following variables are all matrices of size 366x16.
 The rows correspond to day of year and the columns are each distinct years, begining with 2003 and ending with 2018.
+NaNs indicate days without data.
     daily_euk_conc = average concentration of eukaryotes (cells/mL) observed on each day.
     daily_euk_divrate = division rate (/day) estimate for picoeukaryote assemblage from model for each day.
     daily_euk_lossrate = loss rate (/day) estimate for picoeukaryote assemblage for each day.